miciek/miciek.github.io/_posts/2016-05-11-reactive-ui-by-example.md

 {% include snake.html %}

 ### Resources
- - [Empty Snake GitHub project with all boilerplate in place](https://github.com/miciek/web-snake-react-bacon/tree/workshop-init) - just checkout and start coding.
+ - [The version of the code from the time this post was written](https://github.com/miciek/web-snake-react-bacon/tree/c20f6102f1485a289cec78ba3c6cc40800bb7158) - just checkout and start coding.
 Together with this post you should be able to create a simple Snake game,
- - [The current working version of the code](https://github.com/miciek/web-snake-react-bacon/) - if you just want to review the code I created, checkout this repository and run it with `npm start`.
+ - [The current working version of the code](https://github.com/miciek/web-snake-react-bacon/) - if you just want to review the code I created and how it evolves over time (after this post is published), checkout this repository and run it with `npm start`.
  - [RxMarbles](http://rxmarbles.com/) - learn stream operators interactively!
  - [Building Snake using Streams](https://speakerdeck.com/miciek/building-snake-using-streams) - slides from my step-by-step tutorial talk (lots of additional visuals)